Sefaria

-Sefaria is an online open source, free content, digital library of Jewish texts.
+Sefaria is an online open source, free content, digital library of Jewish scriptural, theological, philosophical, legal, mystical, historical, and ethical texts.
 It was founded in 2011 by former Google project manager Brett Lockspeiser and journalist-author Joshua Foer.
 Promoted as a "living library of Jewish texts", Sefaria relies partially upon volunteers to add texts and translations.
 The site provides cross-references and interconnections between various texts.
-Hebrew, Aramaic, and Judeo-Arabic texts are provided under a free license in the original and in translation.
+Hebrew, Aramaic, and Judeo-Arabic texts are provided under a free license in the original and in translation if available.
 The website also provides a tool for creating source sheets.

-Sefaria is maintained by an eponymous non-profit organization which employs 18 engineers.
-According to their chief data officer Lev Israel, in 2019, the service received 250,000 unique visitors monthly.
+Sefaria is maintained by an eponymous non-profit organization, which employs 18 engineers.
+According to its chief data officer, Lev Israel, in 2019, the service received 250,000 unique visitors monthly.
+The average monthly number of users increased to 775,000 in 2024, according to the year's impact report, with users from 234 countries.

 Etymology

 The name Sefaria derives from the words sefer, or "book", and sifria ("library") in Hebrew.

 History

 Sefaria was originally founded in 2011 by journalist Joshua Foer and Brett Lockspeiser, a former product manager at Google.
 The site's first beta was released in 2012.
 The company was formally incorporated in 2013, with funding from the Natan Fund, Jonathan and Tamar Koschitzky, and the Jim Joseph Foundation.
 By 2015, twelve apps used Sefaria's API and database.
 Also in 2015, Sefaria reached a deal to use Urim Publications' translations of the Tanakh and commentaries.

 Sefaria's website received a major redesign in 2016, alongside the release of new apps for smartphones running iOS and Android, and a complete English translation of Rashi's commentary on the Torah.
 By this point, over a dozen people were part of the website's staff.
 Sefaria reached a major milestone in 2017, with the release of the William Davidson Talmud.
 In 2020, the site announced a pilot program to introduce its model to some secular works such as American constitutional studies.

 Lockspeiser was recognized by Forward Magazine's 2019 Forward 50 list for his role in creating Sefaria.